jonseb974/holbertonschool-printf/README.md

 #define HEADER

 char* itoa(int n, int plus);

 int printInt (int, char *);

 int printString(char *, char *);

 int _printf(const char *format, ...);

 char checkOptions(char type, char *option);

 void _putchar(char);
-.B _printf

 This is the C18 Laval 2022 _PRINTF version.

 ## Description of _printf

-    _printf()is a functions similar to the regular function printf(), and it takes 2 input arguments.
+    _printf()is a functions similar to the regular function printf(),and it takes 2 input arguments.
-According to the case, when the program encounter the '%' symbol, the program will return a specific output FORMAT.
+    According to the case, when the program encounter the '%' symbol,the program will return a specific output FORMAT.

  %s print an array of characters.